research and Evaluation

 OUR IMPACT

-In our research which followed family physicians who trained at RHEDI programs, 24% have provided abortion after residency, as compared to only 3% of a representative survey of family physicians in a similar age cohort.
-Furthermore, RHEDI’s impact goes beyond the learners we’ve trained directly: RHEDI graduates have gone on to found new RHEDI programs, to train over 1,600 learners in abortion, to initiate abortion provision at their workplaces, and to be active leaders in abortion training, access, research, and policy within family medicine.
+In our research, which followed family physicians who trained in abortion at RHEDI programs, 24% have provided abortion after residency, as compared to only 3.5% of a representative survey of family physicians in a similar age cohort.
+Furthermore, RHEDI’s impact goes beyond the learners we’ve trained directly: RHEDI graduates have gone on to found new RHEDI programs, to train over 1600 learners in abortion, to initiate abortion provision at their workplaces, and to be active leaders in abortion training, access, research, and policy within family medicine.

 As part of our routine evaluation work, we collect the following data: